- Eating white bread helped me lose weight 18 years ago

 Sharing what I learned makes the 10 years I STRUGGLED worth it

-There’s no reason to fear eating white bread or feel guilty about eating white bread, like I did for 10 years!
+There’s no reason to fear white bread or feel guilty about choosing white bread, like I did for 10 years!